 As periodontal pockets can be very difficult to clean out properly, they tend to fill up with more plaque and tartar and become infected.
 Know about periodontic specialists.

 If allowed to progress this infection spreads further causing your teeth to become loose.
 Therefore, regular removal of bacteria, plaque and tartar professionally by the hygienist & cosmetic dentist is essential to maintain healthy gums.
 Excellent home care is also vital.

-The process starts with a FREE discovery consultation where we discuss your needs and requirements with a Computerised Photographic Assessment to help you understand the possibilities.
+The process starts with a FREE discovery consultation where we discuss your needs and requirements to help you understand the possibilities

 We are at this stage able to assist you with potential options available to you.
 Depending on your requirements we can customise and tailor-make individual treatments plans to suit your needs and budgets.